Following Marin County Health & Human Services guidelines, masks are strongly recommended.

 Jefferson Packer, bass

 is a soloist at Calvary Presbyterian Church in San Francisco.
-In addition to frequent appearances with Marin Baroque, First Presbyterian Church of San Anselmo, Philharmonia Baroque, American Bach Soloist, and Grace Cathedral, he's soloed with California Bach Society, Soli Deo Gloria, San Francisco Renaissance Voices, and the Queer Chorus of San Francisco.
+In addition to frequent appearances with Marin Baroque, First Presbyterian Church of San Anselmo, Philharmonia Baroque, American Bach Soloist, and Grace Cathedral, he has soloed with California Bach Society, Soli Deo Gloria, San Francisco Renaissance Voices, and the Queer Chorus of San Francisco.
 Jefferson is also an active vocal accompanist and coach, holding a master’s degree in Piano Performance from San Francisco State University.

 Corey Head, tenor

 is an early music specialist, opera singer, and voice teacher.
-He has worked with Philharmonia Baroque Orchestra and Chorale, San Francisco Symphony, and American Bach Soloists, and has also been a a soloist with Albany Consort, Bay Choral Guild, Chora Nova, Marin Baroque, Marin Oratorio, Marin Symphony, San Francisco Choral Society, San Francisco Renaissance Voices, Stanford Choirs and Orchestras, and Viva La Musica.
+He has worked with Philharmonia Baroque Orchestra and Chorale, San Francisco Symphony, and American Bach Soloists, and has also been a soloist with Albany Consort, Bay Choral Guild, Chora Nova, Marin Baroque, Marin Oratorio, Marin Symphony, San Francisco Choral Society, San Francisco Renaissance Voices, Stanford Choirs and Orchestras, and Viva La Musica.